-The Professional Counseling Faculty will review prospective candidate transfers on a case by case basis, but transfer credit may be accepted.
+The Professional Counseling Faculty will review prospective candidate transfers on a case-by-case basis but transfer credit may be accepted.
 Should a transfer be granted, admission requirements must be met.
-A maximum of 27 hours will be considered for the Clinical Mental Health Concentration and a maximum of 15 hours for the Counseling Ministry Concentration.
+A maximum of 27 hours will be considered for the Clinical Mental Health Concentration and a maximum of 15 hours for the Master of Arts in Counseling.